-The Maple Ridge Caribbean Festival is a free event celebrating Caribbean food, music and culture in Maple Ridge on the August Long Weekend.
+The Maple Ridge Caribbean Festival is a free event celebrating Caribbean food, music and culture in Maple Ridge on the August long weekend.

-In 2023 the festival happened at the Albion Fairgrounds on August 5th and 6th.
+In 2025 the festival happened at the Albion Fairgrounds on August 2nd and 3rd.

 The Maple Ridge Caribbean Festival